epiverse-connect/epiverse-search/design/test-cases.md

 ## Complex cases

-- For the query "Distribute the optimal way to distribute vaccine doses", we would like to get finalsize, odin, pomp.
+- For the query "Determine the optimal way to distribute vaccine doses", we would like to get finalsize, odin, pomp.

 - For the query, "Estimate the dispersion parameter of an outbreak", we would